Mountain Bike Spring

 play.
 If you lift the front end off the ground,

 the fork should turn very smoothly.
-If it feels rough,
+If it feels

 it needs to be either adjusted or replaced.